 The DGS is the primary liaison between the field and the Graduate School.
 He or she helps establish academic priorities and allocate resources for graduate students.
 The DGS strives to enhance the quality of graduate education and general student welfare.
 These individuals also oversee the admissions process and so may be the most familiar with you when you arrive.
 You will need to have your DGS sign any documents required by the Graduate School.

-The current DGS for Sociology is Benjamin Cornwell.
+The current acting DGS for Sociology is Richard Swedberg.

 The Graduate Field Assistant (GFA)